 Accidents happen.
 And if you’re not careful, they could cost you significant insurance premium spikes.
-The impact of an accident on your rates depends a lot on who’s at fault, previous driving record and your insurer’s accident forgiveness policy.
+The impact of an accident on your rates depends a lot on who’s at fault, your previous driving record and your insurer’s accident forgiveness policy.

 Take control by comparing your insurance options to find the best rate and coverage for your driving needs and habits.